jwnichols3/ebs-examples/systems-manager-automation/README.md

 # STATUS OF SCRIPT:

-IN PROGRESS as of 8/14
+IN PROGRESS as of 8/15

-# AWS Systems Manager Automation - EBS
+# AWS Systems Manager Automation - EBS Monitoring

 # ebs-ssm-cw-alarm-create.yaml